A small selection of people who help keep Eynsham ticking over. We also have a gallery of former residents.

 Dan says ‘I look forward to working for the people in Eynsham, Cassington and South Leigh; and hope people will contact me with any suggestions or issues.
 It is important that the District and County Councils look after the interests of the inhabitants and not just those of property developers.
 I am grateful for the voters who have trusted me to stand up for them’.

-Parish Councillor from November 2015.
+Parish Councillor from November 2015 and elected as Chair in May 2022.
 Read more about Ross in his Q&A

 RAF Brize Norton Liaison Group